-We know that it’s just around the corner, but we go about our business.
-The days are a little longer, and the chill is almost gone.
-The groundhog had his annual show, but no one remembers how it ended.
+We go about our business even though we know that it’s just around the corner.
+The days are a little longer and the chill is almost gone.
+The groundhog had his annual show but no one remembers how it ended.
 Still, something starts to quicken in our souls.

 Why does spring seem to sneak up on us?
-We don’t care; we’re just grateful that it always does.
+We don’t care because we’re just grateful that it always does.
 Perhaps the transition from deep cold into a slow thaw is to blame.
 It doesn’t matter because the moment springtime arrives, we are brilliantly aware.

 That fragrance on the breeze belongs to every flower from cherry blossoms in Washington to magnolias in the deep South.
 The bird songs are sweet and clear just like our sense of the season.
 We are at our very best every spring, full of renewed life and eternal optimism.